Coconut oil has won over the health crowd and become the go-to healthy cooking oil for many people.

 It’s also very high in oleic acid — the most prominent fatty acid (32).

-Notably, this is the same fatty acid that makes up the majority of olive oil.
+Notably, this is the same fatty acid most prevalent in olive oil.
 In other words; the type of fat that the media often call “heart healthy.”